Chart Color Schemes

 Employment

-Broadsound-Nebo has a balanced workforce with representation from both white and blue-collar jobs.
-Manufacturing and industrial sectors are prominent.
+Broadsound-Nebo has a balanced workforce with both white and blue collar jobs.
+Manufacturing and industrial sectors are strongly represented.

-Mining has a particularly strong presence with an employment share 10.5 times the regional level.
-Health care & social assistance has limited presence at 3.3% compared to the regional average of 16.1%.
-There are 1.2 workers per resident, indicating it functions as an employment hub attracting workers from surrounding areas.
-Between June 2024 and June 2025, employment levels increased by 0.7%, while labour force decreased by 0.2%, causing the unemployment rate to fall by 0.8 percentage points.
-In comparison, Rest of Qld recorded employment growth of 1.8% and a rise in unemployment by 0.2 percentage points.
-National employment forecasts from Jobs and Skills Australia (May 2025) project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Broadsound-Nebo's employment mix suggests local growth of approximately 3.9% over five years and 9.9% over ten years.
+Mining is particularly strong, with an employment share 10.5 times the regional level.
+Health care & social assistance has limited presence at 3.3%, compared to 16.1% regionally.
+There are 1.2 workers per resident, indicating a net job surplus attracting workers from surrounding areas.
+Employment levels increased by 4.2% and labour force grew by 4.2% during the year to September 2025, keeping unemployment relatively stable at 2.5%.
+In comparison, Rest of Qld had employment growth of 1.7%, labour force growth of 2.1%, and a rise in unemployment of 0.3 percentage points.
+State-level data to 25-Nov-25 shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely matching the national rate of 4.3%.
+National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Broadsound-Nebo's employment mix suggests local employment should increase by 3.9% over five years and 9.9% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment